gofynd/fdk-client-swift/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

 <p>Add Address to account.
-See `SaveAddressRequest` in schema of request body for the list of attributes needed to add Address to account.
+See `Address` in schema of request body for the list of attributes needed to add Address to account.
 On successful request, returns response containing address_id ,is_default_address and success message.

 *Success Response:*